francisco-camargo/docker-build-images/README.md

 If we don't want to have to add the `npm start` suffix to the `docker run` command, we can add this to the `Dockerfile`

+`--name` option let's us assign the name of a container ourselves

+#### Detached Mode
+Can run containers in detached mode (in the background) such that you can still work in the terminal `docker run -d react-app`
+This let's us spin up multiple containers in the background using the same terminal

+#### Container Logs
+`docker logs --help`
+The `-f` option to follow lets us see logs in real-time `-n` let's us see the last `n` lines
+`docker logs -n 10 <identifier>`
+`-t` adds timestamps to each line

 ### Ports
 Having run `npm start` we see